New credit cards to help in fight against breast cancer

 With each new "pink ribbon-themed" card or account opened, Bank of America will make a donation to Komen for the Cure and will contribute an additional percentage of each subsequent purchase a consumer makes.
-For each new credit card, Komen for the Cure will receive a minimum of $3 and a minimum of 20 cents for every $100 in purchases.
-New BofA checking accounts or check cards will also contribute $2 each to Komen and 10 cents for every $100 in purchases made with the check card.
-Bank of America pledged between $1,950,000 and $2,700,000 to Komen by 2011.
+For each new Susan G. Komen Cash Rewards credit card from Bank of America that is used to make a transaction within, and remains open for, the first 90 days of account opening, Komen receives $3 and 0.08 percent of all retail purchases (less returns) made with the card.

 Katrina McGhee, vice president, global partnerships, for Komen, said the partnership will strengthen the fight against breast cancer by raising awareness as well as funds for research and community funds.
 "This new partnership represents a great opportunity for the breast cancer movement," said McGhee.

 Consumers can sign up for Komen cards or accounts at any BofA location or at certain Komen events, such as the Susan G. Komen Race for the Cure, which the bank is also sponsoring for the first time.